 Training reviewers (if possible) could improve the quality of a journal’s reviews and moreover enhance the quality of the submitted article manuscripts.
 However, members of the editorial board are not qualified to train reviewers, but they can supervise their training and develop brochures or guidelines for this purpose.

-The editor in chief and managing editor are two completely separate jobs that sometimes have overlapping tasks.
+The editor-in-chief and managing editor are two completely separate jobs that sometimes have overlapping tasks.
 These two titles are used interchangeably because the authors and readers of scientific journals and even other types of journals do not know their differences.
 However, the truth is that they are two different jobs.
 It can be said that Read more about Who Are the Editor in Chief and Managing Editor?[…]

 Other types of review are listed below: Open Review: This method is used in all medical journals, such as BioMed Central and BMJ.
 Open Peer Review: In this method, all of the submitted articles are published and if the authors can receive favorable opinion from three members of the editorial board, their comments will be Read more about Launching Manuscript Management System(part 2)[…]